 Python virtual environments and packages

 This note explains how to create isolated Python environment and install Python packages.
-In these notes used mostly Python Virtual Environment tutorial and FastAPI tutorial.
+In these notes used mostly Python Virtual Environment tutorial with fastapi tutorial.

 A virtual environment is created on top of an existing Python installation, known as the virtual environment’s “base” Python, and may optionally be isolated from the packages in the base environment, so only those explicitly installed in the virtual environment are available.